sjackp/J_Captioneer_v2.release/README.md

 1. Launch the application by running `J_Captioneer.exe` (standalone executable)
 2. Click "Choose Directory" to select the folder containing the images you want to work with.
 3. Thumbnails of the images will be displayed.
 Click on a thumbnail to view the image and its associated caption (an empty .txt file will be created if unavailable).
+4. Click on the dropdown menu next to "Model:" to select the img-to-txt model (VIT-GPT2 or BLIP) and Click "Generate Captions For All" to generate captions.
+5. Click on "Generate Caption" button to generate a caption only for the image you are viewing.
-4. Use the left and right arrow buttons or keys to navigate between images.
+6. Use the left and right arrow buttons or keys to navigate between images.
-5. Edit the caption in the text box and click "Save" to save the changes(or Ctrl+s).
+7. Edit the caption in the text box and click "Save" to save the changes(or Ctrl+s).
 Captions are saved in the text files with the same name as the image.
-6. To return to the thumbnail view, click the "Back" button or press the "Escape" key.
+8. To return to the thumbnail view, click the "Back" button or press the "Escape" key.
-7. Use the menu options under "File" to access additional features such as adding prefix/suffix, find and replace, and toggling dark mode.
+9. Use the menu options under "File" to access additional features such as adding prefix/suffix, find and replace, toggling dark mode, and settings.

 ## Contributing

 If you'd like to contribute to J_Captioneer, please [fork the repository](https://github.com/sjackp/J_Captioneer.v2.release/fork), create a new branch for your changes, and open a pull request.

+## Credits

+Seif Jackson+GPT-4
+Daniel Knowlton